This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 This is the sort of grill that you have to buy one time and you are set.
-While the Kamado Joe Classic II is our personal favorite, if you’re looking for a different size or maybe a newer iteration, Kamado Joe also offers:
+While the Kamado Joe Classic II is our personal favorite, if you’re looking for a different size or maybe an older iteration, Kamado Joe also offers:

-- Kamado Joe Classic Joe III Charcoal Grill ( 18 inches)
+- Kamado Joe Classic Joe II Charcoal Grill ( 18 inches, older model, slightly cheaper)

-Kamado Joe Big Joe III Charcoal Grill (24 inches)
+Kamado Joe Big Joe III Charcoal Grill (24 inches, bigger model)

 Big Green Egg, Large (18″)

 Unless you’ve been living under a rock, you’ve likely heard of Big Green Egg at some point over the last few years.

 Frankly, their ceramic grills have iconic status and kind of put kamado into the spotlight.
 That sort of thing only happens with a truly quality product.

 The Big Green Egg comes in 7 different model sizes.
 No matter how much space you have or what your cooking needs are, there’s a Big Green Egg size that will suit your needs.
 Here are all of the sizes offered:

 - MiniMax – 13″

 - Small – 13″